Perspective | Republicans now think Texas courts don’t decide their own election law

 The merits of the suit are a sloppy rehash of two different arguments that have shown up in a number of these recent lawsuits: The first claim is that, by allowing drive-through voting, Hollins usurped the power of Texas’s legislature under the federal Constitution to set the rules for elections.
 Never mind that, by statute, Texas already gives election administrators some flexibility over the exact physical spaces used for polling places; that drive-through voting used security procedures and equipment comparable to that at permanent indoor stations; and that Texas’s Supreme Court, the definitive expositor of Texas election law, turned away the plaintiffs’ objections.

 In the alternative, the plaintiffs argue, allowing citizens of Harris County to vote via drive-through voting in this respect violates the Equal Protection Clause of the 14th Amendment, because Harris County has adopted a “manner of voting” not adopted by other counties.
-Never mind that different counties in Texas have different rules about the number and locations of polling places, their hours of operation during early voting, and so on.
+Never mind that different counties in Texas have different rules about the number and locations of polling places, their hours of operation during early voting and so on.
 Indeed, for one night, Harris County also offered 24-hour early-voting centers.
 Was that likewise unconstitutional entirely because other counties didn’t?

 In essence, the plaintiffs are taking the equal protection argument controversially adopted by the Supreme Court in Bush v.
 Gore (which, despite the justices’ specific admonition to the contrary, these plaintiffs cite as authority), and stretching it well beyond its breaking point.
 In Bush v.
 Gore, the equal protection violation the justices identified was that different counties were using different standards to evaluate the intent of voters for ballots that had “hanging” or “dimpled” chads.
 If the same two voters indented their ballots in the exact same way, it was possible that the vote would count in one jurisdiction but not in another.

 Today, the argument is not about the same two voters having the same ballot counted differently; it’s about access to voting.
 And if what Harris County did violates equal protection, then unless every single voter in a state has the exact same access to a polling place in every single respect, the state law is unconstitutional.
 Were that so, then a host of state election laws would have to be struck down.
 States would have to ensure a comparable number of polling places per capita; that polling places were roughly the same location from voters in every jurisdiction; that the voting hours and staffing for polling places were uniform; and any number of other technical requirements that rather miss the point — which, in case we need to be reminded, is to enable eligible voters to vote.

 Galling, also, is that like other recent election lawsuits, the plaintiffs (and some courts) completely fail to acknowledge the other side of the equation — the 100,000-plus Harris County voters who stand to have their votes invalidated — having voted under rules announced in advance, approved by local officials, and left intact during weeks of early voting, potentially too late for them to do anything about it.
-Just like Minnesota voters whose otherwise valid mail-in ballots may be tossed because a federal appeals court o suggested that the state may have erroneously extended the receipt deadline for such ballots, the mindset appears to be that no cost is too high, and no amount of disenfranchised voters too large, in cases where, at most, local election officials erred on the side of counting more legal votes from eligible voters.
+Just like Minnesota voters whose otherwise valid mail-in ballots may be tossed because a federal appeals court suggested that the state may have erroneously extended the receipt deadline for such ballots, the mind-set appears to be that no cost is too high, and no amount of disenfranchised voters too large, in cases where, at most, local election officials erred on the side of counting more legal votes from eligible voters.
 What some courts forget is that these citizens who voted in good faith, before these suits were filed, also have 14th Amendment rights.

-And that’s perhaps the most stunning feature of this latest suit.
-When courts consider whether to enjoin government action, they are supposed to consider more than just the merits of the case.
-Among the traditional factors in such cases are whether the plaintiffs have suffered an irreparable injury; whether that injury has no other remedy; whether the balance of hardships weighs more strongly in favor of the plaintiffs or the defendant; and whether the public interest would be served or disserved by injunctive relief.
-In a case like this one, the last two factors rather conclusively drown out the first two.
-As between the “injury” that some Texas voters outside of Harris County didn’t have the same availability of drive-through voting as voters in Harris County (never mind that none of the plaintiffs allege that it was actually harder for them to vote as a result), and the specter of denying the franchise to more than 100,000 Houstonians, it’s just not a close call.
+That’s perhaps the most stunning feature of this latest suit.
+When courts consider whether to enjoin government action, they’re supposed to consider more than just the merits of the case.
+Among the traditional factors in such cases are whether the plaintiffs have suffered an irreparable injury; whether that injury has no other remedy; whether the balance of hardships weighs more strongly in favor of the plaintiffs or the defendant; and whether the public interest would be served by injunctive relief.

+In a case like this one, the last two factors drown out the first two.
+As between the “injury” that some Texas voters outside Harris County didn’t have the same availability of drive-through voting as voters in Harris County (never mind that none of the plaintiffs allege that it was actually harder for them to vote as a result), and the specter of denying the franchise to more than 100,000 Houstonians, it’s just not a close call.

 But even if Judge Hanen does the right thing in this case — dismiss it — a broader point is getting lost in a lot of these election cases, and, indeed, in suits challenging state and federal government actions more generally: Whether or not a court enjoins a government action or policy, especially at the outset of litigation, is supposed to turn not just on the legal merits, but on the real-world impact of its decision, and whether an injunction is truly in the public’s interest.

 It’s not enough for plaintiffs to demonstrate that they might have suffered some technical harm from a technical government infraction; that harm is supposed to outweigh the harm that would result from granting the plaintiffs their requested relief.
-And in cases, like these, where the “relief” would be to not only disenfranchise hundreds of thousands of voters whose only sin was following the rules, but to also potentially change the results of elections to not reflect the will of the democratic majority, that balance resolves itself.
+And where the “relief” would be to not only disenfranchise thousands of voters whose only supposed sin was following the rules, but to also potentially change the results of elections to not reflect the will of the democratic majority, that balance resolves itself.